-Step 5 – Turning your Gateway into a Virtual Router
+Step 5 – Turning your Gateway into a Software Router

 Now that we’re all set for securing the traffic over the public internet and into the region, all that is left to do is to get the GW to forward packets to/from other instances in the region.

 There are two things we need to configure here:

 - NAT-ing packets – this is critical since the EC2 network can’t route packets that originate from outside of the EC2 region back to the Gateway, so the GW must masquerade all packets as if they were generated by it.

 This is very easy (thanks to Marius Ducea @mariusducea), just type…

 In order to persist this change, you can also make the following change in /etc/sysctl.conf:

 net.ipv4.ip_forward = 1

 And then execute the following command: